4-Star Stocks Poised to Pop: Western Union

 Sources: S&P Capital IQ and Motley Fool CAPS.

-If you want to retire rich, you need to put together the best portfolio you can.
+If you want market-thumping returns, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite a strong four-star rating, Western Union may not be your top choice.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.